npm/ndm/README.md

 Run `ndm init`, to generate _service.json_ from your installed npm dependencies.

-Default values will be copied from the `service` in each services _package.json._
+Default values will be copied from the `service` stanza in each service's _package.json._

 You can override these default settings by editing _service.json._